 Four of the major casinos in AC – Borgata, Tropicana, Harrah’s, and Resorts – all backed a study in Millennial casino gaming.
 The idea was to uncover what they liked and disliked about certain aspects of casinos.

 For instance, the study revealed that many Millennials are interested in the social side as much as the gaming side.
 Things like hanging out with friends, having dinner, or going to the movies all ranked as being important.
 Sure, plenty of them liked gaming and visiting casinos, but a lot of them were dissatisfied with what casinos were offering.

 There was also a contrast about the sorts of games they enjoyed.
-Many enjoyed the social and skilful aspect of table games.
+Many enjoyed the social and skilful aspect of table games such as blackjack and roulette.
 But, a lot of people found they lacked the necessary skills to have an enjoyable experience with table games.
 They would gravitate more toward slots.
 But then there were worries that the slots available were boring and out of date.

 It seems that social interactions and modernity prove very important to Millennials.
 This does make sense, as they seem to be the technology generation.
 So casinos have got to take this feedback and use it to develop and adapt the sort of experience that will appeal more to Millennials.